 If you have a dog struggling to chew the flesh, they may prefer eating the rind instead.
 It has even more nutrients than the fruit itself, so your pup will love it!
 Moreover, it’s a great source of water that will keep your dog hydrated during the summer months.

-How Much is Watermelon Safe for Dogs?
+How Much is Watermelon Safe for German Shephard?

 There is no exact figure when it comes to how many seeds or how much watermelon is safe for your dog.
 It’s best only to give them a small amount and see how they react.
 As long as their poop looks normal, and they don’t seem uncomfortable, you can let them eat a little more.